Bishop Lamont: Biography

 Martin is featured on Dr. Dre's album, Detox.
 According to Martin, Dr. Dre stated that along with Eminem, Martin is the only other rapper that made him uncomfortable, due to his protégé's controversial and political lyrics.
 Martin's mixtape N*gger Noize was released on March 2, 2007, mixed by DJ Skee.
 On SkeeTV, Martin and DJ Skee described N*gger Noize as being a "street album".
 Martin stated that after The Reformation and Detox, he will be working on The Impossible Possible, entirely produced by Dr. Dre and Scott Storch.
 The album was to be released in 2011.

-In 2005, Bishop Lamont was credited to seven songs on Warren G's studio album In the Mid-Nite Hour.
+In 2005, Martin was credited to seven songs on Warren G's studio album In the Mid-Nite Hour.
 Production credits include Battlecat, DJ Premier, The RZA, and Pete Rock.
 According to Martin, the album is about "rebellion, revolution, the positive and negative things in life and organized chaos".
 He also released Caltroit 2: Metropolis, containing music not included in the first release of the Caltroit mixtape.
 In 2008, Martin appeared in Busta Rhymes' music video for "We Made It", and Kardinal Offishall's music video for "Set It Off".
-In 2009, Bishop was featured on Rob Dyrdek's track "Lights Out: Dirty Girl Part 2."
+In 2009, Martin was featured on Rob Dyrdek's track "Lights Out: Dirty Girl Part 2".

-In January 2010, Bishop confirmed his amicable split from Aftermath/Interscope after five years on the label.
+In January 2010, Martin confirmed his amicable split from Aftermath/Interscope after five years on the label.
 Lamont, who walked away with over 700 songs he recorded there, said he still has a relationship with Dr. Dre.
 He said: "Dre is still my big bro, but after five years of just sitting there, it is kind of unfair to the fans and my family and myself that the release date has changed."